About

 If I'm not on the phones, you can find me teaching Total Body Strength and HIIT at the local YMCA or working with a PT client.
 When I'm not working, I love spending time with friends and family, baking bread, reading a good book, or relaxing in our backyard hot tub.

-Rebecca (Becca) Hartz - Client Care Coordinator
+Rebecca (Becca) Goyer - Client Care Coordinator

 Rebecca (Becca) Goyer, BS, MBA